Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: HARVARD PEPFAR NIGERIA ANALYSIS

-Recall that the treatment regimens were coded in descending order of magnitude of their total effects on risk of virologic failure, i.e., they were coded in ascending order of counterfactual risk of virologic failure had everyone been assigned to that treatment, since a lower counterfactual risk of failure corresponds to a higher magnitude of total effect.
+The treatments' total effects on virologic failure relative to treatment 5 (TDF+3TC/FTC+\\NVP) are reported in Table 3 as marginal and log-marginal risk ratios.
+Treatments were coded from strongest to weakest estimated effect on virologic failure based on the multiply-imputed data, and the weakest treatment (treatment 5) was chosen as the reference for the effects in Table 1.
+These effects are contrasts in the population between the risk of virologic failure had one intervened to assign everyone to a comparison-level treatment (1, 2, 3, or 4) and that if one had intervened to assign everyone to baseline treatment 5.
+The estimates using the multiply-imputed data are fairly different from those using only the complete-case data; indeed, the analyses give different orderings of effects among the treatments.
+This suggests that the data are unlikely missing completely at random.

+We now consider the path-specific effect of treatment regimen assignment on virologic failure through adherence, expressed on the log-risk ratio scale.
+We computed estimates for each pairwise comparison of treatments using MLEs for $\beta_0$ and $\delta_0$ and corresponding confidence intervals using the delta method.
 Because in practice we are more interested in learning how less-effective treatments can be improved, we only consider the higher-coded treatment in a pair as the baseline, $e'$.
-Using this ordering, the path-specific effect gives the improvement over the total effect of the less-effective treatment when intervening to make patients adhere as if they were on the more-effective treatment, but had the toxicity and direct effectiveness of the less-effective treatment.
+Using this ordering, the path-specific effect of intervening to make patients adhere as if they were on the more-effective treatment, but experience the toxicity and direct chemical effectiveness of the less-effective treatment gives improved outcomes compared to the total effect of the less effective treatment.

-We are primarily interested in the proportion of the total effect attributable to the mediated effect, i.e., the percent mediated by $\mathcal{P}_{EMY}$.
-If this proportion is close to or exceeds one, we can conclude that the drugs themselves likely have the same effectiveness on virologic failure, and that it is their differential effect on adherence not due to toxicity that is driving the difference in total effects.
-If, on the other hand, this proportion is small or negative, we can only say that the difference in total effects is not driven by a difference in effects through $\mathcal{P}_{EMY}$.
-It may be the case that the efficacies of the drugs themselves do, in fact, differ, or that the difference in total effects is driven by the differential effect on adherence due to toxicity, but we cannot confirm either.
-Table 2 shows $\hat{\mathcal{P}}_{EMY;a}$ divided by the total effect estimates, which are also on the log-risk ratio scale and are estimated by IPW.
+We are primarily interested in the proportion of the total effect attributed to the mediated effect, i.e., the percent mediated by $\mathcal{P}_{EMY}$.
+If this proportion is close to or exceeds one, we can conclude that the drugs themselves likely have similar effectiveness on virologic failure, and that it is their effect on adherence not due to toxicity that is driving the total effect.
+If, on the other hand, this proportion is small or negative, we can only say that the total effect is not driven by an effect through $\mathcal{P}_{EMY}$, and may in fact be partially masked by this effect.
+It may be the case that the efficacy of the drugs themselves do, in fact, differ, or that the total effect is driven by the effect on adherence due to toxicity, but this cannot be confirmed from the data alone.
+Table 4 shows $\hat{\mathcal{P}}_{EMY}$ divided by the total effect estimates, which are also on the log-risk ratio scale and are estimated using MLEs.